 She previously served as Calvert County’s business retention specialist.
 Prior to joining the department, Ms. Robertson-Slagle served as director of the Maryland Small Business Development Center (SBDC) where she provided leadership in planning, coordinating and overseeing the development, delivery and reporting of all professional programs, activities and services for the Southern Maryland region.
 She also served as business development manager for the Calvert County Department of Economic Development, director of government/member relations with the Tri-County Council for Southern Maryland and business development specialist with the Maryland Department of Business & Economic Development where she worked directly with local jurisdictions on business retention and expansion projects.
 She is a 2010 graduate of Leadership Southern Maryland, and member of the Maryland Economic Development Association, the International Economic Development Council and Northeastern Economic Developers Association.
 She has served on boards of directors for the Patuxent Partnership, Southern Maryland Workforce Investment Board and Leadership Southern Maryland.

-Danita Boonchaisri, Business Development Specialist, holds a B.S. in communications and an M.S. in business management from University of Maryland University College.
+Danita Boonchaisri, Deputy Director and Business Development, holds a B.S. in communications and an M.S. in business management from University of Maryland University College.
 She has more than 20 years of experience in the fields of marketing and communications and over 15 years of experience in economic development.
 Ms. Boonchaisri is responsible for managing the Calvert County Industrial Park and Patuxent Business Park.
 She is a business ombudsman for the county, a commercial site plan monitor on behalf of the business community and administrator of the Calvert Economic Development Loan Fund (CEDLF).
 Prior to joining the Department of Economic Development, she served as director of the Small Business Development Center, Southern Region, and the Entrepreneur and Leadership Center at the College of Southern Maryland.
 She also worked as a senior administrator and publication manager at the American Physical Society.

 She is a member of the Maryland Economic Development Association (MEDA) and the International Economic Development Council (IEDC).
 She is also a 2008 graduate of Leadership Maryland.